Lauren Spring

 I have also had the pleasure of teaching with many different departments and post-secondary institutions including the University of Toronto (Sociology, Equity Studies, the School of the Environment, the Interdisciplinary Centre for Health and Society), Brock University (Adult Education), Wilfrid Laurier University (Global Studies) and for many years with the Interpersonal Skills Teaching Centre at Toronto Metropolitan University.

 I have experience designing and conducting qualitative and quantitative research.
-Topics I am most passionate about include: critical disability and mad studies, trauma work, research-based theatre, role-play simulations, and feminist and arts-based approaches to adult education and community engagement.
+Topics I am most passionate about include: constructivist and critical pedagogies, inclusive education, transformative learning, person-centred and relational care work in healthcare settings, critical disability and mad studies, environmental education and curriculum integration of PRME and SDGs, trauma, research-based theatre, role-play simulations, decolonization, museum studies, experiential learning, and feminist and arts-based approaches to adult education and community engagement.

 Family and the Outdoors